Downtown Raleigh Tree Lighting Ceremony to feature artificial tree

 In 2017, the City Plaza was home to a 35-foot Norway Spruce from Sugar Mountain Nursery in Avery County.
 Mayor Nancy McFarlane lit the tree, which was decked out with thousands of lights during the lighting ceremony.

-This year, the Downtown Raleigh Tree Lighting Ceremony will take place at the Duke Energy Center for the Performing Arts located at 2 E South Street from 6-7 p.m., which is different from years past.
+This year, the Downtown Raleigh Tree Lighting Ceremony will take place at the Duke Energy Center for the Performing Arts located at 2 E South Street on Friday, Nov.
+30 from 6-7 p.m., which is different from years past.

 Organizers said attendees should arrive early and will have the opportunity to enjoy food and drinks from local vendors, be entertained by holiday carolers, and of course, meet Santa Claus.